Mehmet Oz

 Get a special academic rate on Britannica Premium.

 Oz largely avoided politics over the next several years.
-However, after Donald Trump won a second presidential term in 2024, he selected Oz as his pick to lead the Centers for Medicare and Medicaid Services; the post requires Senate confirmation.
+However, after Donald Trump won a second presidential term in 2024, he selected Oz as his pick to lead the Centers for Medicare and Medicaid Services.
+He was confirmed by the Senate on April 3, 2025 in a 53–45 party-line vote.
 The agency is involved with providing healthcare to almost 50 percent of the U.S. population.

 Amy Tikkanen